 This is normal.
 Citizenship applications go through multiple stages including background checks, which happen silently.
 No update for 3-6 months during processing is common.
 If your application has been in process for more than 18 months with no update, you can use the IRCC web form to inquire.

 Yes.
 You can use the Client Application Status (ECAS) tool at services3.cic.gc.ca.
-You will need your application number and your personal details to check your status.
+You will need your application number and your personal details to check your status — no GCKey required.